Doctoral Student Resources

 Don’t wait until the last years of your doctoral program to think about what you’re going to do once you graduate!
-Career Design can work with you throughout your program to better understand your motivations and goals, explore career options, craft documents, learn how to network effectively, and reflect on your progress.
+Career Design can work with you throughout your program to help you better understand your motivations and goals, explore career options, craft job materials, learn how to network effectively, and reflect on your progress.

-In addition, there are many other useful tools and resources available to you:
+There are many other useful tools and resources available to you:

-- Visit the Employer Engagement and Career Design website for helpful resources on drafting your resume using VMock Smart Resumes, practice for an interview with Big Interview, learn Tips for working remotely, and explore major-career guides to see how different fields of study can lead to a variety of occupations.
+- Visit the Employer Engagement and Career Design website for helpful resources on drafting your resume using VMock Smart Resumes, practice for an interview with Big Interview, learn Tips for working remotely, and explore career guides to see how different fields of study can lead to a variety of occupations.

 - Join NUsource and Northeastern LinkedIn groups to connect with alumni.